mckornfield/dont-get-hacked/slides.md

 ## What to do?

-- Check with a tech buddy if suspicious
+- Check with a tech buddy if you are suspicious
 - Block the sender and report spam

 ![breathe](images/breathe.png) <!-- .element height="10%" width="10%" -->